crossplane/upjet/docs/adding-support-for-observe-only.md

     make run
     ```

-4. Create some resources in the AWS console and try observing them by creating a managed resource with `managementPolicy: ObserveOnly`
+4. Create some resources in the provider's management console and try observing
+them by creating a managed resource with `managementPolicy: ObserveOnly`.

     For example: